skywhack/docs/src/asdoc/asdoc-organisation.md

 # ASDoc organisation

-A SkyWhack package may include an ASDoc organisation file (`asdoc.json`) which links files to be included and sections to be rendered during ASDoc compilation.
+A Whack package may include an ASDoc organisation file (`asdoc.json`) which links files to be included and sections to be rendered during ASDoc compilation.

 ## Example